DynamicsAndNeuralSystems/DevelopingMouse/README.md

 Data analysis is here; code for the simple physical model is in [this repo](https://github.com/NeuralSystemsAndSignals/DevelopmentalExpressionModeling).

 Data was taken from the Allen Institute's [Developing Mouse Brain Atlas](https://developingmouse.brain-map.org/) using python scripts that call the [AllenSDK](https://allensdk.readthedocs.io/) (in `DataRendering`).

-The retrieved data fills the `Data/API` directory.
-Detailed steps as follow:
-* Download Allen API package by `pip install allensdk`
-* Run `download_devmouse_unionizes.py` to retrieve gene expression data at structure level
-* Run `structures.py` to download structure information
-* Run `getBrainDivision.py` to download major brain division info (forebrain, midbrain and hindbrain) and ID of their descendants; data saved in `structure_F.csv`, `structure_M.csv`,`structure_H.csv`,`structure_F_descendant_ID.csv`,`structure_M_descendant_ID.csv`,`structure_H_descendant_ID.csv`
+A description of the raw data retrieval via the Allen SDK is at the bottom of this document.

 Processed data is available from [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328), and can be downloaded to reproduce the results presented in our paper (using the functions outlined below).
-Please save them to the `Matlab_variables` directory.
-Alternatively, to create most of the processed data, either run `createData()` to create starting from `energyGrids.mat` variables (downloaded from our Figshare repository), or `createData(true)` to create from the raw data downloaded from the Allen API.
-You can also run `createVariance.m` to create the data of variance in decay constant against number of data points used (takes a long time, >24h)

-Before running analyses, add all repository paths using `startup`.

 <!-- ### Figure 1
 `makeFigure1()`
 ![Figure1_part1](Outs/figure1/figure1_part1.png)
 ![Figure1_part2](Outs/figure1/figure1_part2.png)
 ![Figure1_part3](Outs/figure1/figure1_part3.png) -->

+## Analysis Results

+Before running analyses, add all repository paths using `startup`.

 ### CGE Curves